MrPowers/spark-stringmetric/README.md

 Making similarity functions and phonetic algorithms readily available for fuzzy matching analyses in Spark.

+See [ceja](https://github.com/MrPowers/ceja) if you're using the PySpark API.

 ## Project Setup

 Update your `build.sbt` file to import the libraries.